-We watch movies every weekend nights.
+We watch movies every weekend night.
 My favorite genre is the War and thrillers.
 Whenever I get to see a movie on finance (management or mismanagement) I tend to see them first over my thrillers.
 I watched the movie “The Big Short” on the first day it was released.
 Here are 4 great films inspired by the world of finance.

 The financial world has its ups and downs and history has shown that drama follows those in the market.
 From running boiler rooms and using high-pressure tactics to sell to betting against the market to make millions – it’s no surprise that the finance world has inspired some of the best films to grace Hollywood.